Aric-prog/PDM-FinalProject/README.md

 Assignment for the final project of PDM

-Configs folder is where the txt configuration is located the reader function will only read from that folder.
+Configs folder is where the txt configuration is located.

+The reader function will only read from that folder.